withastro/docs/src/pages/en/core-concepts/framework-components.md

 ```

 :::caution[passing functions as props]
-A function can be passed as a prop to a framework component, but the function can only be called on the server.
+You can pass a function as a prop to a framework component, but it only works during server rendering.
+If you try to use the function in a hydrated component (for example, as an event handler), an error will occur.

 This is because functions can't be _serialized_ (transferred from the server to the client) by Astro.
-If the component is hydrated, an error will occur when it tries to call the function.
 :::